Maxolotikashvili/Project-JSON-REST-API/README.md

 # JSON Placeholder
-JSON REST API Project built with Angular 13
+JSON REST API Project, focused on REST API and Observables built with Angular 13